I am a 25-year-old man. I am facing the biggest crisis in my life as I am going to get married. My brief background

-Some of you may have read from some of my articles that I’ve an elder brother.
+Some of you may have read from some of my articles that I have an elder brother.
 While my brother and I care for each other, we pretty much don’t talk, sort of like how things used to be with me and my parents.
 It’s been this way since we were kids, and if I were to trace it down to an incident, I would say it was when I was in Primary/Grade 3 (and my brother was in Primary/Grade 5; he’s two years older than me), and when my mom yelled at us and rebuked us very harshly… after she caught us showering together (in a sibling way of course).

 Now, the thing is that up until then, we were really close.
 Super close.
 Showering together was a normality for us then; it was fun and we would play around and splash water at each other etc. So when my mom rebuked us that day, I didn’t understand why.
 Neither did my brother, I think.
 Subsequently whenever I invited my brother to shower, he would say that we shouldn’t and that we would get scolded by mom later.
 I would be disappointed and took it as my brother not wanting to spend time with me anymore.
 Over time, we began to distance, and then the internet boom happened, and almost all every kid in the world began to recede into his/her bubble with IRC chat and what not.

 Was my mom at fault?
 No, not at all.
 When I later reflected on the incident as an adult, I realized why she did what she did.
-It was an absolutely normal thing that any mom would have done.
-If I were her, I probably would have freaked out and done the same too, but subsequently counseled my kids and explained why.
+It was a normal thing that most moms would have done.
+If I were her, I probably would have freaked out too, though I would have counseled my kids and explained why.